k1sul1/Raspberry-Pi-PHP-LED-controller/README.md

 - RGB LED (strip)
 - Hookup wire (can be bought from ebay for about 1€)
 - Jumper wire (can be bought from ebay for about 1€)
-- 12V DC power supply (anything with high enough amp rating.
-5M of 5050 RGB LEDs draw about 6A of power)
+- DC power supply (anything with high enough amp rating.
+5M of 12V 5050 RGB LEDs draw about 6A of power).

 <a name="guidefordummies"></a>
-##Here's for those of you who want everything now:
+##Guide

 Setup a LAMP server if you haven't already, Digital Ocean has a good tutorial about that.